-The Board serves to protect the public through licensing and regulation of speechlanguage pathologists, audiologists, and hearing aid dispensers who provide speech and hearing services to California consumers.
+The Board serves to protect the public through licensing and regulation of speech-language pathologists, audiologists, and hearing aid dispensers who provide speech and hearing services to California consumers.
 The Board sets entry-level licensing standards, which includes examination requirements that measure the licensees' professional knowledge and clinical abilities that are consistent with the demands of the current delivery systems.
-To ensure on-going protection of consumers of SLP, audiology, and hearing aid services, the Board enforces standards of professional conduct by investigating applicant backgrounds, investigating complaints against licensed and unlicensed practitioners, and taking disciplinary action whenever appropriate.
+To ensure ongoing consumer protection, the Board enforces standards of professional conduct by investigating applicant backgrounds, investigating complaints against licensed and unlicensed practitioners, and taking disciplinary action whenever appropriate.